gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+S3 backed repositories can be used with both the `ivy-publish` and `maven-publish` plugins, as well as an Ivy repository associated with an `Upload` task.

 A big thank you goes to Adrian Kelly for implementing this feature.

 ### Improved performance with class loader caching